sintel-dev/Orion/docs/user_guides/primitives_pipelines/pipelines.rst

-.. highlight:: shell
+.. _pipelines:

 ===============
 Orion Pipelines
 ===============

-The main component in the Orion project are the **Orion Pipelines**, which consist of `MLBlocks Pipelines`_ specialized in detecting anomalies in time series.
+The main component in the Orion project are the **Orion Pipelines**, which consist of `MLBlocks Pipelines <https://mlbazaar.github.io/MLBlocks/advanced_usage/pipelines.html>`__ specialized in detecting anomalies in time series.

 As ``MLPipeline`` instances, **Orion Pipelines**:

-* consist of a list of one or more `MLPrimitives`_
+* consist of a list of one or more `MLPrimitives <https://mlbazaar.github.io/MLPrimitives/>`__
 * can be *fitted* on some data and later on used to *predict* anomalies on more data
 * can be *scored* by comparing their predictions with some known anomalies
 * have *hyperparameters* that can be *tuned* to improve their anomaly detection performance